SWAIH-hub/What-good-looks-like/What good data looks like/Technology.md

 ### Error Handling

 - Standardising error-checking mechanisms, such as automated validation scripts, will reduce inconsistencies across trusts.
-- Implementing robust logging and monitoring systems ensures that data errors are promptly identified and resolved, this could be small python scripts or a suite of Test-Driven Development (TDD) tests.
+- Implementing robust logging and monitoring systems ensures that data errors or data quality issues are promptly identified and resolved, this could be small python scripts or a suite of Test-Driven Development (TDD) tests.
+- [ ] Any other ideas

 ### Importance